mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
-Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
+Complete all properties in one of the property files, for example in [mule.prod.properties] (../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.
 After this, to trigger the use case you just need to hit the local HTTP endpoint with the port you configured in your file.
 If this is, for instance, `9090` then you should hit: `http://localhost:9090/generatereport` and this will create a CSV report and send it to the mails set.

 ## Running on CloudHub <a name="runoncloudhub"/>
 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
-Once your app is all set and started, supposing you choose as domain name `template-sfdc2sieb-account-aggregation` to trigger the use case you just need to hit `http://template-sfdc2sieb-account-aggregation.cloudhub.io/synccontacts` and report will be sent to the emails configured.
+Once your app is all set up and started, supposing you choose as domain name `template-sfdc2sieb-account-aggregation` to trigger the use case you just need to hit `http://template-sfdc2sieb-account-aggregation.cloudhub.io/synccontacts` and report will be sent to the emails configured.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
 Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)